Nuand/bladeRF-fsk/README.md

 By default the program uses the first available bladeRF device, gets TX input from stdin, writes RX output to stdout, and uses a default set of transmit/receive frequencies and gains, with automatic gain control on the RX side.
 TX gains may need to be tweaked for a good connection with another bladeRF running bladeRF-fsk.
-To transfer files, use the '-i' and '-o' options.
+To transfer files, use the `-i` and `-o` options.
 If using stdin for tx data, the program will transmit data line-by-line.

 The program runs until it gets an EOF in its TX input.